Pathways to Performance Mastery

 It is common to approach the music learning process by first becoming proficient on your instrument or with your voice, and later working on your musical artistry.
 Learning the fundamentals of playing your instrument or singing without equally investing in the discovery and development of your musical artistry (i.e., focusing on what you want to say and the aesthetics within the music-making process) carries with it an unfortunate downside.

 Years of analytical practicing (i.e., always thinking about the “how,” or the technique of playing your instrument or singing) creates a predisposition to default into that same type of brain function when performing under pressure.
 When this default pattern is triggered, it makes you more prone to self-analysis, judgment, negative self-talk, anxiety, and distraction.
-This triggered response also disconnects you from the music you are performing, to the other musicians around you, to the performance venue, and to those in the audience.
+This triggered response also disconnects you from the music you are performing, the other musicians around you, the performance venue, and the people in the audience.

 There is another approach to the music-making process which creates amazing results regardless of whether you are a beginner or an established professional.
 By creating an embodied, emotional relationship to the music being practiced, rehearsed, or performed, and by focusing on musical communication (what you want to say through qualities of expression), the brain is preconditioned to stay in a creative, whole brain process when you are performing under pressure.
 This results in less anxiety, improved focus, and greater confidence.
 This creative, whole-brain approach to the music-making process is at the heart of the PTPM programs.